Learn more about genetically engineered foods.

 We don’t even know how much Genetically Engineered Foods we are consuming on a daily basis.
 I read an article lately that stated an estimated 75% of processed foods contain genetically engineered ingredients.
 As of right now the FDA doesn’t regulate GEF and labeling is very limited.

-In California the Right to Know Genetically Engineered Food Act has qualified for the November 2012 ballot.
+In California the Right to Know Genetically Engineered Food Act qualified for the 2012 ballot.
 If the ballot is passed it will require full disclosure on supermarket foods containing any genetically engineered (or modified) ingredients, and that these genetically engineered foods be appropriately labeled and identified.
+Sadly, Proposition 37 was defeated, gaining 48.6% of voters at the polls in 2012.
+If it had passed, California would have been the first state to require GMO labeling.

-Is there a Right to Know Genetically Engineered Food Act on the ballot in your state?
-Please leave us a comment.
+Do you spend extra money on certified organic foods and is there a Right to Know Genetically Engineered Food Act in your state?
+We would love to hear from you so please leave us a comment.